-Since this year hasn’t shown many opportunities for travel abroad (reminds me of fun-filled 2020), I keep looking for activities to do around the area where I live, which is Oslo.
-Luckily, apart from many awesome day trips from Oslo and Oslo hiking trails, there is also a lot of fun things to do in Oslo in winter.
-Ice skating is definitely one of them.
+Since recent years haven’t shown many opportunities for travel abroad (reminds me of a fun-filled 2020), I keep looking for activities to do around the area where I live, which is Oslo.
+Luckily, apart from many awesome day trips from Oslo and Oslo hiking trails, there are also a lot of fun things to do in Oslo in winter, such as visiting Oslo Christmas Markets or ice skating.
 But where to ice skate in Oslo and how to do it safely?

 Oslo and many other Norwegian cities offer great ice skating opportunities.
 From prepared ice rinks in the city to wild skating in nature – there’s plenty to choose from.

-This year, many usually popular ice skating rinks in Oslo are closed.
-As an alternative, the city of Oslo has prepared several skating areas, so residents can skate in their local area.
+In recent years, many usually popular ice skating rinks in Oslo were closed.
+As an alternative, the city of Oslo has prepared several skating areas, so residents could skate in their local area.
 The most recent and popular addition is the ice rink in front of the Deichman Library in Bjørvika.

 - Blåfjell friområde (“Leker’n”)